bubblydoo/serverless-externals-plugin/README.md

 By setting this option Rollup will assume external modules have no side effects.

 (`"no-external"` is equivalent to `(id, external) => !external`)

+Preferably, also set `exportConditions: ["node"]` as an option in the node-resolve plugin.
+This ensures that Rollup uses Node's resolution algorithm, so that packages like [`uuid` can be bundled](https://github.com/uuidjs/uuid/issues/544).

 ### Implementation